Combined Oral Contraceptives (COC) and Progestin-Only Pills (POP)

 Oral contraceptives, being hormone-based medications, require a doctor’s prescription and will be provided only if deemed suitable by your healthcare provider.

-Low-dose pills are available in 21-tablet or 28-tablet packs.
+COC pills are available in 21-tablet or 28-tablet packs.
 With the 21-tablet pack, you take one pill daily for 21 days, followed by a 7-day break.
 You then start a new pack on the 8th day.
-For the 28-tablet pack, you directly commence a new pack the day after the last (28th) tablet.
+For the 28-tablet pack, the final 7 pills are placebo tablets, so you will directly commence a new pack the day after the last (28th) tablet.
+Expect menstrual-like bleeding during the 7-day break for the 21-tablet pack or while taking the placebo pills during the final 7-days for the 28-tablet pack.

-Additionally, there are medications available that not only alleviate pain associated with endometriosis and treat painful menstruation (dysmenorrhea) but also offer contraceptive benefits.
+Additionally, there are hormonal medications available that alleviate pain associated with endometriosis and treat painful menstruation (dysmenorrhea).
+Although they are not used strictly as contraceptives, they still offer contraceptive benefits.

 Hormonal Content in Low-Dose Pills Compared